This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

-A few reason the Osa Peninsula has been so hard to study and protect are (the scientific portion of the article stops here):
+(The scientific portion of this post stops here…) A few reasons the Osa Peninsula has been so hard to study and protect are:

 - It’s isolation from civilization.
 With no roads (and in some cases trails) connecting significant portions of the peninsula to inhabited areas, this terrain can be incredibly difficult to traverse.

 - My mother-in-law was watching a Bear Grylls episode in which he traveled to Osa.
 In the episode, he said, “This is one of the most naturally dangerous places on earth!”
 Then he proceeded to trek for a few days and exfiltrate.
 She saw that episode a few weeks into my first trip